thalessarubbi/Proffy/README.md

 # run mobile app on real device(you'll need to have an Expo client app installed in your device - <https://expo.io/tools#client>)
 $ yarn start

-# Your browser will open with an available QrCode.
+# Your browser will open with an available QR code.
 # Scan the QrCode and the Expo client app will open with your project running

 # run mobile app on iOS emulator(you'll need to be on a MacOS)
 $ yarn start ios

-# run mobile app on android emulator
+# run mobile app on Android emulator
 $ yarn start android

 # The mobile app will start in an emulator